Blaise-g/MSc_project/README.md

 # summarize-extract-knowledge-papers
-My master thesis investigates how a Natural Language Processing powered tool could be implemented to research the vast scientific literature on topics of longevity and human health, automatically extract key takeaways from relevant papers and eventually distill evidence-based personalized lifestyle recommendations given some a particular query.
+This thesis investigates how a Natural Language Processing powered tool could be implemented to research the vast scientific literature on topics of longevity and human health, automatically extract key takeaways from relevant papers and eventually distill evidence-based personalized lifestyle recommendations given some a particular query.